-There is a ton of content about bitcoin out there!
-Everywhere from the internet to the many great books produced since it's inception, there is a mountain of cryptocurrency and bitcoin information that you could consume, and while this is incredible, most of it is either written too technical or so vague that does not offer any real value for those of us just looking to learn a little more about bitcoin.
-In this list of interesting facts about bitcoin we aim to offer you the basics about Bitcoin’s history, how it works, special features, and more in simple but valuable words.
+There is a ton of content all about bitcoin out there!
+Everywhere from the internet to the many great books produced since it's inception, there is a mountain of cryptocurrency and bitcoin information that you could consume, and while this is incredible, most of it is either written too technically or so vague that does not offer any real value for those of us just looking to learn a little more about bitcoin.
+In this list of interesting facts about bitcoin we aim to offer you the basics about the history of Bitcoin, how it works, special features, and more, in simple but valuable words.
 Let’s dive into some Bitcoin interesting facts and perhaps learn more about this amazing cryptocurrency!

 The word bitcoin is used both for singular: "I have a bitcoin" and plural: "I have three bitcoin".
-In Spanish it is pronounced, without getting exquisite, as it is written.
+In Spanish, it is pronounced without getting exquisite as it is written.
 While you will often see people making this common mistake, it's great to see anyone taking an interest in bitcoin or even "bitcoins".

 Bitcoin only exists digitally.
 It does not exist as a physical currency.
 As a general rule, anyone that wants to sell you bitcoin as a physical currency is a scammer.
-However, there are coins that have the 01 bitcoin private key engraved and protected by a sticker, but again, bitcoin is not a physical currency.
+However, there are coins that have the bitcoin private keys engraved or similar which are typically protected by a tamper-evident sticker, but again, bitcoin is not a physical currency.
 While there may be a countless number of bitcoin trinkets produced over time, there will only ever be 21 million real bitcoin, and these you will actually be able to put in your bitcoin wallet.

 Why is it important?
-Understanding that bitcoin has no representation as a metal or physical currency is essential.
-Also this helps you not to be deceived by people who take advantage of the ignorance of others with bad practices like attempting to sell physical bitcoin novelties for vastly inflated values.
+Understanding that bitcoin has no representation as metal or physical currency is essential.
+Also, this helps you not to be deceived by those who try to take advantage of the ignorance of others with bad practices like attempting to sell physical bitcoin novelties for vastly inflated values.

 Have you ever seen on social networks people who have “Jan 03, 2009” on their handle or biography?
 That's because that day the first Bitcoin block (Genesis Block) was mined and with this, Bitcoin's life began!
-This is why people in the Bitcoin community commemorate that date.
+This is why many in the Bitcoin community commemorate that date.
 Something of further interest regarding the genesis block is the inclusion of the message "The Times 03/Jan/2009 Chancellor on brink of second bailout for banks", something which many people believe is in relation to one of the motivations behind creating bitcoin.

 Why is it important?
-Knowing the origin and timescale of the Bitcoin blockchain, and identifying some signs of the people who support bitcoin can be very interesting.
+Knowing the origin and timescale of the Bitcoin blockchain, and identifying some signs of those individuals who support bitcoin can be very interesting.

-Laszlo Hanyecz convinced a friend to pay 02 pizzas with a credit card in exchange for giving him 10k bitcoin, that is, $72,179,800 at the time of writing this article!
+Laszlo Hanyecz convinced a friend to pay for 2 pizzas with a credit card in exchange for giving him 10k bitcoin, that is worth $72,179,800 at the time of writing this article!
 Can you imagine how it must feel today?
 Unlike what many think, he did not convince Domino’s Pizza to accept the payment, while not everyone knows this bitcoin fact, it is definitely one of the most famous bitcoin facts when it comes to the early history of bitcoin.
 The bitcoin community owes thanks to Laszlo for assisting with the early bitcoin price discovery, and he is often remembered every year on May 22nd for what he did way back in 2010.

 Why is it important?
 It is one of the first recorded times that someone agreed to pay for a real word product with bitcoin.
 This milestone was the first step of bitcoin as a currency.

 Why is it important?
-Knowing this, fraudsters will not convince you that you can earn “BitcoinSsSs” for free just by “investing” a few dollars, often in the form of some essentially unknown bitcoin fork with a similar name but without any active development.
+Knowing this, fraudsters will not convince you that you can earn “bitcoins” for free just by “investing” a few dollars, often in the form of some essentially unknown bitcoin fork with a similar name but without any active development.
 In addition, it is an important concept to understand how the Bitcoin protocol can self-manage and does not need a central authority.
 This decentralization has not just allowed it to function, but to grow and thrive.

 Final words about bitcoin facts

 We hope you enjoy these facts about bitcoin!
 There are more interesting facts about Bitcoin the protocol and bitcoin the token that we will be releasing in the next publications.
 We hope these bitcoin facts have motivated you to learn more.
-We would like to mention that all these facts are inspired by Andreas Antoponopoulos who is one of the most renowned people in the bitcoin ecosystem and whose educational content has helped millions of people to understand more about bitcoin in a friendly manner.
+We would like to mention that all these facts are inspired by Andreas Antonopoulos who is one of the most renowned people in the bitcoin ecosystem and whose educational content has helped millions of people to understand more about bitcoin in a friendly manner.
 Andreas has written several fantastic cryptocurrency and bitcoin books such as the Internet of Money and Mastering Bitcoin and has travelled the world speaking to countless people to share his knowledge of bitcoin which has helped expand the community and educate those that are interested in this growing phenomenon.

 Until the next article!